 One of the early graduates from ADF is Safera, a globally leading preventive fire safety equipment provider.
-Mikko Reinikainen, the CEO of the startup, was an assistant in a PDP course back in 2004.
+Mikko Reinikainen, Safera's CEO, was an assistant in a PDP course back in 2004.

 The course assignment was to build an explosive shield from water-absorbing powder for the Finnish Terrorist Police.
-The product that the students created was eventually used by the police forces at the 2004 World Championships in Athletics in Helsinki.
+The police forces eventually used the students' product at the 2004 World Championships in Athletics in Helsinki.
 More importantly, however, the course was where Safera's founding members met and got the inspiration along with the working and designing methods to establish the startup that eventually became Safera.